 An overarching approach in searches for lensed GW signals is the use of Bayesian statistics \cite{Haris:2018vmn, Hannuksela:2019kle, McIsaac:2019use, Liu:2020par, Dai:2020tpj}, where a statistic, either called a ``Bayes factor'' in the usual context of Bayesian hypothesis testing or a ranking score, is calculated.
-In this \this, we present a Bayesian statistical framework for identifying strongly-lensed \gls{GW} signals that utilizes hierarchical Bayesian modeling.
+In this \this, we present a Bayesian statistical framework for identifying strongly lensed \gls{GW} signals that utilizes hierarchical Bayesian modeling.
 By modeling the data generation processes when the observed GW signals are lensed and not lensed respectively, we develop a framework that allows us to compute a Bayes factor, and hence a posterior odds, that incorporates astrophysical information directly and accounts for selection effects.
 We argue that in order to interpret the Bayes factor properly as a ratio of normalized probability densities of the observed data, selection effects cannot be ignored and must be accounted for in order to normalize the probability densities.
 The ability to directly incorporate astrophysical information, both on the GW sources as well as the gravitational lenses, serves to better bridge the astrophysical modeling community and the GW data analysis community.
-In addition, we argue that whether a GW signal is lensed or not depends also on the astrophysical models assumed, making the prior astrophysical information an indispensable ingredient of the analysis.
+In addition, we argue that whether a GW signal is interpreted as lensed or not depends also on the astrophysical models assumed, making the prior astrophysical information an indispensable ingredient of the analysis.

-The \this{} is structured as follows: Sec.~\ref{sec:statistical_framework} presents the hierarchical Bayesian framework for identifying strongly-lensed \gls{GW} signals in a general setting, and the technique to marginalize over the source redshift separately and infer the unbiased source parameters.
-In Sec.~\ref{sec:BBH_pair_lensing} and Sec.~\ref{sec:BBH_single_lensing} we apply and showcase the statistical framework to analyze strongly-lensed \gls{GW} signals from \gls{BBH} mergers when we analyze two GW signals jointly and analyze one signal at a time respectively.
+The \this{} is structured as follows: Section~\ref{sec:statistical_framework} presents the hierarchical Bayesian framework for identifying strongly lensed \gls{GW} signals in a general setting, and the technique to marginalize over the source redshift separately and infer the true source parameters.
+In Sec.~\ref{sec:BBH_pair_lensing} and Sec.~\ref{sec:BBH_single_lensing} we apply and showcase the statistical framework to analyze strongly lensed \gls{GW} signals from \gls{BBH} mergers when we analyze two GW signals jointly and analyze one signal at a time respectively.
 Throughout the \this{}, we assume a flat $\Lambda$CDM cosmology with $H_{0} = 67.7 \; \rm{km}\,\rm{s}^{-1}\,\rm{Mpc}^{-1}$ and $\Omega_{\rm m} = 0.307$ from the Planck 2015 results \cite{Ade:2015xua}.